Last updated June 25, 2021

-The RM of Stanley plans to invest in a new regional wastewater project to support continued growth and provide more capacity for current residents.
+The RM of Stanley is investing in a new regional wastewater project to support continued growth and provide more capacity for current residents.
 Here’s a brief overview of what is planned and how the community would benefit.

 Why the system is needed

 Stanley is an attractive location for new residential and commercial developments.
 This growth strengthens our municipal tax base – and in turn, makes it possible for local services to keep improving and becoming more efficient.